Header-banner-animaltesting.jpg

 Madhura: Could you walk us through some of the alternative ways that can be used instead of animal testing?

-Madhura: All of these sounds really cool.
+Madhura: All of these sound really cool.
 What would you say are the biggest obstacles for scientists to move away from animal testing and adopt some of these alternative methods?

 Even though testing food on animals is very expensive, there are a few reasons why companies continue to use them: for one, companies aren't given many options if they are to continue developing new ingredients or products; and second, they may be faced with long term risks related to consumer safety, market approval, and reputation.